What is an Enterprise Grade Database?

-Altibase is a high performance, enterprise grade database management system (DBMS).
-But what exactly does enterprise grade mean?
+Altibase is an enterprise grade, high performance and relational DBMS.
+But, what exactly does enterprise grade mean?

 Enterprise customers are almost always the most discerning customers.
-For mission-critical applications, mere minutes of downtime can translate into millions of dollars in losses.
-While small startups are often willing to assume some risks by adopting the latest and sometimes unproven technologies, enterprises tend to take a much more calculated approach to adoption.
-Enterprise grade clients demand the following:
+For mission critical applications, mere minutes of downtime can translate into millions of dollars in losses.
+While some companies are often willing to assume some risks by adopting the latest and sometimes unproven technologies, enterprise clients tend to take a much more calculated approach to adoption.
+Enterprise clients demand the following:

 - High quality standards and stability